What is GIS?

 When was the term GIS first used?

-There is little widespread information available on how the technology has been adopted and deployed.
 Those pursuing development in the field of GIS had different goals, meaning there was no set direction for research to follow.
 A single path finally surfaced when GIS became the focus of commercial activity with satellite imaging technology.
 Mass applications were thus initiated for business and private use.

 As the system continuously advanced in Canada throughout the 1970s and 1980s, by the 1990s it was driven by mainframe hardware, with data sets from the entire Canadian landmass.